The Complete Laser Cutting Materials List

 4. Leather for Laser Cutting

-Once you’ve practiced a bit with other laser cutting materials, you might want to try your hand at leather.
+Once you’ve practiced a bit with other laser cutting materials and laser engraving materials, you might want to try your hand at leather.
 It’s an expensive material, but the results look amazing.
-You can create wallets, belts, purses, jewelry (especially bracelets) and artwork.
-When using leather, ensure the piece is held securely to avoid any warping.
+You can create wallets, belts, purses, jewelry (especially bracelets) , keychains and more.
+You can refer to the laser engraving leather and laser cutting leather guide to get the best practice with processing leather materials using a laser cutter.

 5. Cardboard for Laser Cutting